-In accordance with IFRS, an impairment test is performed if Birchcliff identifies an indicator of impairment at the end of the reporting period.
-At December 31, 2020, Birchcliff determined there were no impairment indicators present and therefore an impairment test was not required.
+In accordance with IFRS, an impairment test is performed if Birchcliff identifies indicators of impairment at the end of a reporting period.
+At December 31, 2021 and December 31, 2020, Birchcliff determined there were no impairment indicators present and therefore an impairment test was not required.

 Birchcliff determined there were indicators of impairment at March 31, 2020 due to the decline in forecasted oil and gas commodity prices and reduction in market capitalization since its previously completed impairment assessment at December 31, 2019.
 An impairment is recognized if the carrying value of a Cash Generating Unit ("CGU") exceeds the estimated recoverable amount for that CGU.
-A CGU's estimated recoverable amount is the greater of its fair value less cost to sell and its current value in use.
-The estimated recoverable amount involves significant estimates including the estimate of proved and probable oil and gas reserves and the related cash flows and the discount rate.
-The estimate of proved and probable oil and gas reserves and the related cash flows is sensitive to the significant forecasted assumptions regarding oil and gas commodity prices, production, operating costs, royalty costs and future development costs.
+A CGU's estimated recoverable amount is the greater of its fair value less